 Our goal is to help you find the inspiration, motivation, and/or peace of mind that may have eluded you.

 to be Going Right

-It’s more than just a bad hair day.
-Truth is you don’t even care how your hair looks because everything that can go wrong is going wrong.
+It’s more then just a bad hair day.
+Truth is, you don’t even care how your hair looks because everything that can go wrong is going wrong.
 It’s not like you created the problems yourself and are having to fix your own mess.
 That is easy enough to deal with.
-No, this is about those days when nobody takes you seriously, every light turns red when you are on a tight schedule, and your spouse is in one of their darker moods.
-You drop your lunch in your lap and there is no way you can sneak back home to freshen up, the tax man just chose you for his next audit, and your sister calls to say she has a lump in her breast and is terrified to go in for a checkup.
+No, this is about those days when nobody takes you seriously, every light turns red when you are on a tight schedule as it is, and your spouse is in one of their darker moods.
+You drop your lunch in your lap and there is no way you can sneak back home to freshen up, the tax man just chose you for his next audit, and your sister calls to say she has a lump in her breast and is terrified to go in for a check up.
 Your boss tells you that you are doing an awesome job and deserve the pay raise you have asked for, but the company can’t afford to give it to you and you love your job too much to quit.
 You cannot seem to get through the red tape of a bureaucracy that holds some sort of power over your ability to succeed at your dreams.
 The computer system goes down at work and you cannot finalize a very lucrative time sensitive deal that you were trying to close.
 No matter what you do, everything around you just seems to be going wrong and you are continually finding doors slammed in your face, brick walls in your path, and glass ceilings above you.
 How do you cope?
 How do you get out of the crazy maze that has you feeling trapped, alone, and helpless?

 Take a moment to organize your thoughts and to come up with a loose plan of action.

 By reminding yourself that you are technically capable of handling each one of these